September 24, 2004. Originally at Subnova.

 The impromptu interview that SketchFactor and Frankie conducted with fans last weekend has been collected on a question & answer page that serves as last week's update.

 This week's Bungie Update took a slightly different format: Frankie and SketchFactor offered a question and answer session (excepting those on the story or campaign mode).
+They asked for questions from fans (26 pages of them at last look), and then provided answers in the New Mombassa forum, starting around 2:00 PM PDT.

 The Xbox Live Backstage Pass contest as announced earlier was only valid in North America; of course, the contest itself is worldwide, but each country gets its own page: